tytydraco/yessleep/out/Thirty_years_ago_my_coworker_was_dying_and_I_could_have_saved_him_I_didnt_Ive_been_cursed_ever_since.md

 But, ultimately, I didn’t.

 The following morning, I stumbled out of my car and started down the road.
 I was in tatters by the time I reached Portland: body aching, mind frayed, desperate for somewhere to rest.
-I settled on the first place I saw, a kitschy little hole-in-the-wall bread and breakfast named:
+I settled on the first place I saw, a kitschy little hole-in-the-wall bed and breakfast named:

 *“Honey’s Hoodoo and Hostel”*